YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)
  * The k4lt-assets module (containing the necessary resources)

+## Version 6.3.0
+ * Added attribute levels for NPCs in the ready-to-play scenarios 'La Galerie des Âmes' and 'Oakwood Heights VF'
+ * Removed a token 'Joshua Katz' on scene 0 of the 'Oakwood Heights VF' scenario

 ## Version 6.2.0
  * Update of the main.yaml file